shrunk-scott/lightning/README.md

 ### Configuration

-Before you build the project for the first time, please copy the `myWiFi.h.example` file to `myWiFi.h`, and adapt it to your needs:
+Before you build the project for the first time, please copy the `myWiFi.h` file and adapt it to your needs:

 - `MY_SSID`: The SSID of your WLAN to connect to
 - `MY_PSK`: The password of your WLAN
 - `MY_APIKEY`: Your API key for endpoint calls that change the state of the detector.
 You can set a random, password-like word here.
 - `MY_MDNS_NAME`: Your preferred mDNS name.
-Just use the default value `kaminari` if you don't know what to use here.
+Just use the default value `shrunklightning` if you don't know what to use here.

 To send lightning events via MQTT, these additional options need to be configured: